shapeshifter/shapeshifter-specification/docs/general-description/contract-phase.md

 Each AGR also registers the connections on which it represents prosumers.
 The common reference is shared between all involved parties, while respecting privacy and security principles [^B5] which ensures, amongst other things, that only necessary information is shared and therefore included in the common reference.
 The common reference is operated by the Common Reference Operator (CRO) role.
-Conceptually, it contains the entities and relationships shown in Figure 2-3:
+Conceptually, it contains the entities and relationships shown in the figure below:

 [^B5]: USEF Foundation, "USEF: The Privacy and Security Guideline," USEF Foundation, Arnhem, 2015.